A pilgrim's search for elegant solutions

 Learning to embrace uncertainty and grind through pathways to success

 Boeing hired me fresh out of graduate school in 1978, armed with imparted knowledge (but little practical experience) in computer science theory: compiler and operating system design, data structures and algorithm performance, and survival strategies for batch programming environments.
-I worked full time from my sophomore year throughout college and graduate school in the university’s medical research laboratories to set up and maintain instrumentation, assist in research studies, and perform data reduction123.
-While I had many offers from other firms, Boeing had a huge attraction advantage given its headquarters in the beautiful outdoors of the Pacific Northwest.
+I worked full time from my sophomore year throughout college and graduate school in the university’s medical research laboratories to set up and maintain instrumentation, assist in research studies, and perform statistical analysis on the results, co-authoring several publications.123.
+While I had many offers from most of the computer companies of that time, Boeing had a huge attraction advantage for me given its headquarters in the beautiful outdoors of the Pacific Northwest.

 My first Boeing assignments introduced me to the world of real-time data processing using minicomputers - now relics in museums - but at the time were signaling a major shift away from computing in centralized data centers onto dedicated devices for specialized applications.
 This shift also enabled broader applications to the specialty area of real-time data processing, an emphasis that would dominate my career.